-External assessment of a candidate's research/scholarship and contributions to the profession are particularly important under our procedures and, as Chair of the Departmental Promotion Committee, I am writing to ask you to provide an assessment of the accomplishments of Dr. in these two areas.
-In particular, I would like to receive your view of the national and international impact of these activities.
-Your opinion on the quality of the journals in which his/her has published would also be helpful. {for promotion to Associate} For promotion to Associate Professor, the applicant requires evidence of high-quality research/scholarly work in his/her area of specialization and contributions to the profession may also be relevant. {for promotion to Professor} For promotion to Professor, the applicant must either combine distinguished scholarly work with very good teaching or continuing high quality work with exceptional contributions in teaching.
-Contributions to the profession are also relevant.
+External assessment of an applicant's research/scholarship and contributions to the profession are particularly important under our procedures and, as Chair of the Departmental Promotion Committee, I am writing to ask you to provide an assessment of the accomplishments of Dr. in these two areas.

+In particular, I would like to receive:

+- your view of the national and international impact of these activities. - your opinion on the quality of the journals in which they have published. - your assessment of their contributions to the profession.

+For promotion to Associate Professor, the applicant requires evidence of high-quality research/scholarly work in their area of specialization and contributions to the profession are also relevant.
+[OR For promotion to Professor, the applicant must either combine distinguished scholarly work with very good teaching or continuing high quality work with exceptional contributions in teaching.]